rishimj/trueHue/README.md

 #### **Known Issues**
 - **Desert Oak images** are incorrectly formatted due to inconsistencies in the dataset preprocessing pipeline.
 A future update will address this by implementing preprocessing steps.
-- The current model supports only two color classes; additional classes will be implemented in future iterations.